Jamie Dornan: Modelling

-Dornan appeared in commercials for Dolce & Gabbana, Zara, Banana Republic, Dior, Calvin Klein, and Levi's Jeans.
-In 2006, he was dubbed the "male Kate Moss" by GQ and in 2015 was ranked one of the "25 Biggest Male Models of All Time" by Vogue.
-He was ranked 3rd and 15th on GQ's 50 best dressed British men list respectively in 2015 and 2016.
-In 2018, he became the new face of "Boss The Scent" for Hugo Boss alongside Dutch model Birgit Kos.
-During his career, he worked with fashion photographers Terry Richardson, Bruce Weber, Carter Smith, as well as designer Hedi Slimane.
-Dornan's modelling significance was his look which was named "Dornan Furrow" by the industry and the media.
-He never participated in ramp walks because of his unconventional style of walking.
+Dornan also appeared in commercials for Dolce & Gabbana, Zara, Banana Republic, and Levi's Jeans.
+In 2015 he was ranked one of the "25 Biggest Male Models of All Time" by Vogue.
+After his acting breakthrough, he became the new face of "Boss The Scent" for Hugo Boss in 2018 and starred in the Fall/Winter Men's Fashion Campaign for Spanish luxury fashion brand Loewe in 2023, also becoming their global brand ambassador the following year.
+During his career, he worked with fashion photographers Bruce Weber, Carter Smith, as well as designer Hedi Slimane.
+Dornan never participated in ramp walks because of his unconventional style of walking.